-Following the signature of this agreement, an amount of €450 thousand was due to the Company's CEO, as certain patent applications covered by the agreement had already been filed and therefore triggered payment of the first lump sum.
-An additional amount of €180 thousand was due to the Company's CEO in 2019 (See note 3).
+Following the signature of this agreement, an amount of ε 450 thousand was due to the Company's CEO, as certain patent applications covered by the agreement had already been filed and therefore triggered payment of the first lump sum.
+Additional amounts of ε 180 thousand and ε 270 thousand were due to the Company's CEO in 2019 and 2020, respectively.